HenryJrA/bingo-project/README.md

 -reset top refresh teh page
 ## Stretch Goals:
 -add a ball that display all the number at a time
--fix the CSS and more styling to it with sounds and images -fix my code so it can work properly
+-add an accurate winning condition, if wrong numbers pressed display "BAD BINGO" -add a play/pause button and a button to press whenever the user wants the numbers to be shown -fix the CSS and more styling to it with sounds and images -fix my code so it can work properly
 -add mobile responsive